MAHMOUDEZZ12/sssuite/README.md

 ## Key Features

+- **Trainable AI Assistant**: The core of the suite.
+Feed it your brochures, market reports, and client lists to create a personalized assistant with deep, private knowledge of your business.
 - **Instant Content Generation**: Create high-performance ads, social media posts, landing pages, and video scripts from simple inputs like a property brochure or a topic.
 - **Automated Rebranding**: Instantly apply your personal or company branding (logo, colors, contact info) to any marketing material in a single click.
 - **Precision Targeting**: Move beyond basic demographics.
 Our AI analyzes market data to identify high-intent buyer personas for your ad campaigns.
 - **AI PDF Editor**: Make changes to any PDF brochure—swap images, edit text, update layouts—using simple, natural language commands.
 - **Investor Matching**: Upload a property and a client list, and let the AI find the perfect investor matches based on their past behavior and stated goals.
-- **Trainable AI Assistant**: The core of the suite is a central AI you can train.
-Feed it your documents, brochures, and market reports to create a personalized assistant with deep knowledge of your business.
+- **Multi-Tool Workflows**: Command the assistant to perform complex, multi-step tasks like "Create a new project for Azure Lofts, generate a promotional video for it, and save the final video to my drive."

 ## Technology Stack